 Often overlooked, and for no good reason, are the Blue Mountains of Jamaica, situated to the east.
 Spanning four parishes including Portland, St Mary, St Andrews and St Thomas, the Blue Mountains are home to one of the world’s finest and most expensive coffees.
 A combination of climate, rich soil and the beautiful tropical sun provides the perfect environment for coffee plants to thrive.

 For a coffee experience like no other, stop off at one of Jamaica’s most notable coffee plantations.
-Surrounded by the majestic landscape of the Blue Mountains is the Mavis Bank Coffee factory, at 3000ft high it is the home of the celebrated JABLUM Blue Mountain Coffee.
+Surrounded by the majestic landscape of the Blue Mountains is the 3,000ft high Mavis Bank Coffee factory, home to the celebrated JABLUM Blue Mountain Coffee.
 The factory here processes a colossal 1.4 million pounds of coffee beans every year from approximately 6000 local farmers, and has existed in this spot since 1920.
 An institution in its own right, visiting the factory is a treat for the senses — the aromatic smell of roasting beans wafts through the air as you’re guided through the coffee making process.
 Afterwards, nothing beats pitching up under the charming gazebo for a fresh brew, served up alongside panoramic views over the mountain peaks.

 The Old Tavern Coffee Estate (P.O.
 Box 131 - Blue Mountains National Park, Kingston 8, St. Andrew, (876) 924-2785) sits at one of the highest points in the Blue Mountains, and offers magnificent views over Kingston on a clear day.
 Established by the late Alex Twyman in the 60s, the family-run business remains a busy coffee producer to this day.
-Known for its speciality of producing brews from the coveted Peaberry bean — a mutation of the regular coffee been said to hold a distinctly different flavour.
-Some argue that the Peaberry bean creates a superior taste, but judge for yourself by arranging a tour and taster.
+It's known for creating brews from the coveted peaberry bean - a mutation of the regular coffee bean that's said to have a noticeably different flavour.
+Some argue the peaberry bean tastes better; judge for yourself by arranging a tour and taster.

 For those who want to experience the scenic views and abundance of wildlife and lush vegetation on display, an adventurous hike to the Blue Mountain Peak should certainly be on the cards.
 There are many accessible trails through the Blue and John Crow Mountains National Park, where stumbling across animals such as the Jamaican Boa – the giant non-poisonous snake native to the area – isn’t uncommon.
 Once you arrive at the summit, incredible sights of both sides of the island (and on a clear day, even the coast of Cuba) can be seen.